-Nitric oxide stimulates a cascade of chemical reactions that ultimately produces dilation of the arteries to the penis.
-This allows the penis to fill with blood which results in the erection.
+Nitric oxide stimulates a cascade of chemical reactions that ultimately produce dilation of the arteries to the penis.
+This allows the penis to fill with blood which results in an erection.
 This cascade of chemical reactions is called the Nitric Oxide Pathway.

 When arginine is given alone for the treatment of erectile dysfunction, it does not produce a significant improvement in erectile function.